 Materials to Bring with You

-- Please bring a pair of scissors, if possible (If you only have carry-on luggage, you can’t)
+• Please bring a pair of scissors, if you can (If you fly with only carry-on luggage, you can’t)

-Also bring comfortable walking shoes, a brimmed hat, sunscreen, clothes for changeable weather (hot/cool, rain/sun), a water bottle, and a camera if you have one (on a phone is fine)
+Also Bring comfortable walking shoes, a brimmed hat, sunscreen, clothes for changeable

 Materials That Will Be Supplied

 Participants need to bring their own basic supplies listed above.
-I will bring fixative and blending stumps (also called tortillons) for working in pastels and a variety of other materials for experimentation.
+I will bring a variety of other

 All Skill Levels Welcome